-Besidence.
-The minimum period of academic residence required is one year, of which at least one semester must be spent in regular session at Los Angeles.
+Residence.
+The minimum period of academic residence required is one year, of which at least one semester must be spent at Los Angeles.
 The requirement may be satisfied in part by residence in the University's summer sessions, each of which counts as one-fourth of a year, or in the Graduate Division, Northern Section.

 A student is not regarded as in residence unless he is actually attending, in a regular session, regularly authorized university exercises amounting to at least 4 units of upper division or graduate work, or at least 2 units of similar work in a summer session.
-Irrespective of the total credit obtained in summer sessions, not less than 4 units of the required graduate courses must be earned in a regular semester at Los Angeles.